Riper3/to-do-api/README.md

 All the endpoints follow this design, url/api/module/endpoint

-### GET api/tasks/get-all
+### GET api/tasks/get

-This endpoint returns all your tasks
+This endpoint returns all your tasks, if you add a parameter, like task_id, it will only return the rask that meet that criteria

 ### POST api/tasks/insert